-The fee reduction offer is not available to students joining a PGCE, MSc Advanced Fertility Practice, MClin Res Master of Clinical Research, MSc Clinical Reproductive Medicine, MHealth Res Master of Health Research, PGCert Medical Leadership, MSc Midwifery, MSc Nursing, Professional Doctorate, or any MMed Medicine or MCh Surgery pathway.
+The fee reduction offer is not available to students joining a PGCE, integrated Masters degree (such as MComp, MSci and MNSW) MSc Advanced Fertility Practice, MSc Clinical Reproductive Medicine, PGCert Medical Leadership, MSc Midwifery, MSc Nursing, Professional Doctorate, or any MMed Medicine or MCh Surgery pathway.

 Edge Hill University staff, in addition to postgraduate students returning for the second or subsequent year of a course which has already been started, are also excluded.